Sold Out

 The knife is a Santoku and can be used for smaller pieces of meat, fish and vegetables.

-Brand/series Okay
+Brand/series Okeya

 Type Santoku